Are you struggling with:

 Intentional breathing exercises to guide you through struggles, regulate your nervous system, and build safety awareness in the body.

-About your licensed psychotherapist, Kristin
+a licensed psychotherapist,

-My Qualifications:
+Kristin's Qualifications:

 Brainspotting 1 + 2 Training, Focus in Developmental Trauma